donkeyworks/roast/README.md

 ## Usage

-The following is a usage example of Roast formatting a result data from an operation a Json combined with symfony's HttpFoundation to send the formatted result to the client:
+The following is a usage example of Roast formatting a result data from an operation as Json, combined with symfony's HttpFoundation to send the formatted result to the client:

 ```
 use DonkeyWorks\Roast\JsonResult;